 Indeed, the General Curia could lend some capital on behalf of one particular convent.
 When a particular convent wanted to lend capital, it could choose between two options.
 It could either find a borrower nearby, within the city and its surroundings, or it could deposit the capital in the General Curia and charge it to lend this capital.
 In August 1791, for instance, the convent of monks of Medina del Campo deposited 8,000 reales in the General Curia and asked the mother cell to lend it: "Plus 8,000 reales that gave our Prior of Medina del Campo to be lent via a censo".
 On 17 August 1791, the General Curia lent the said 8,000 reales of the convent of Medina del Campo to the pious schools of the San Fernando College in Madrid.
 There are two striking facts here.
-First, Medina del Campo is 157 km from Madrid, which means that the General Curia could easily act as a financial intermediary for distant areas.
+First, Medina del Campo is 157 kilometres from Madrid, which means that the General Curia could easily act as a financial intermediary for distant areas.
 Without the General Curia, the deal could not have been made.
 Second, we can note the speed of the General Curia's actions.
-We do not have the exact day when the capital was deposited in the General Curia, but we do know that it was between the 1st and the 17th of August.
-As a result, a maximum of 2 weeks separated the General Curia's receipt of the payment from Medina from its subsequent lending out.
+We do not have the exact day when the capital